isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-metal-interior-door/index.md

 ###  2. Fast Aging

 Unpainted metal age faster than painted ones.
-Usually, the primary metal surface is exposed to external factors such as UV
-- rays that weakens the structure bonds with continuous exposure.
+Usually, the primary metal surface is exposed to external factors such as UV-rays that weakens the structure bonds with continuous exposure.
 The paint coat protects the surface metal from external harsh conditions and thus boosting the entire service life.

 ###  3. Loss of Impressive Outlook